 General well-being of residents.

-Provision of broadband services to all areas of town is also an important ingredient in attracting individuals and families wealthy enough to afford land and housing in Norwich and potentially increase the school-age population (and thereby, under current law, restrain school property taxes).
+Provision of broadband services to all areas of town is also an important ingredient in attracting individuals and families wealthy enough to afford land and housing in Norwich and potentially increase the school-age population (and thereby, under current law, have an unknown effect on school property taxes which will depend at least in part on the number of new students added to the school system).

 Emergency Services